-When you want to sell your product on Amazon and take advantage of their fulfillment services, there are certain things you are responsible for doing.
-The steps a seller is responsible for are listed below:
+When you want to sell your product on Amazon and take advantage of its fulfillment services, there are certain things you are responsible for doing.
+The seller is responsible for the activities listed below

-You can sell pretty much everything on Amazon.
-It is best to try to make products that sell quickly though, to avoid storage fees.
-If you sell items that are in low demand, or not well known, they may sit at an Amazon fulfillment center and accrue fees which will eat away at potential profits.
+You can sell pretty much anything on Amazon, but it’s best to make products that sell quickly to avoid storage fees.
+If you sell items that are in low demand or not well known, they may sit at an Amazon fulfillment center and accrue fees, which will eat away at potential profits.
 It is best to pick something that will have a short shelf life at Amazon, whatever it may be.

-You need to keep your inventory levels at a certain level at Amazon.
-Make sure you are regularly stocked.
-Amazon will send out a reminder notice, but it is your responsibility to ensure that the stock is replenished adequately.
+Amazon requires keeping a certain inventory level.
+Make sure you check your stock regularly.
+Amazon will send out reminder notices, but it is your responsibility to ensure that your stock is replenished adequately.

 Marketing Your Products

-Advertising is key if you do not have a high-ranked name brand product.
-Someone may not be familiar with your product, so it’s best to write product descriptions effectively so that you can market your product easily.
-Ultimately, it is the seller’s responsibility to market the product so that people can find it and will actually want to buy it.
+Advertising is key if you do not have a high-ranked name-brand product.
+People may not be familiar with your product, so it’s best to write detailed descriptions so potential customers know what they’re ordering.
+It is the seller’s responsibility to market the product so that people can find it and want to buy it.

-Amazon FBA is fairly straightforward to use.
-You use your regular selling account per usual and follow a few simple instructions to add your products to your FBA section.
-With this, you are able to have access to tens of millions of Amazon Prime customers in order to try to expand your business.
-Here is how Fulfillment by Amazon works:
+Amazon FBA is fairly straightforward.
+You use your regular selling account and follow a few simple instructions to add products to your FBA section.
+This gives you access to tens of millions of Amazon Prime customers, which could help you expand your business.
+Below is how Fulfillment by Amazon works.

-Amazon has approximately 175 fulfillment centers across the globe.
-You just tell them what products your business is sending and Amazon tells you which warehouses to ship your products to.
+Send your products to be stored in Amazon’s fulfillment centers.
+You’ll have many options, as Amazon has approximately 175 fulfillment centers around the globe.
+You tell Amazon what products your business is sending, and Amazon tells you which warehouses to ship your products to.

 Customers Purchase Your Products

-Amazon is recognized and trusted all over the world, if you are affiliated with them your business’s reputation gets a likely boost by association.
+Amazon is recognized and trusted around the world.
+If you are affiliated with the company your business’s reputation likely gets boosted through your association with the company.

-Managing your own fulfillment can be troublesome, to say the least, if you are not experienced with it.
-FBA allows you to outsource the logistics, which allows you to focus on gaining more sales.
+Managing your own fulfillment can be challenging if you are not experienced with it.
+FBA allows you to outsource the logistics, which lets you to focus on gaining more sales.

 Great Shipping Rates

-Amazon has contracts with all of the major shipping carriers which provide them a reduced rate due to the amount of business they have.
-Some of these reduced shipping costs are passed along to sellers.
-Customers ultimately benefit as they could get free two-day shipping (if Prime members), which ultimately leads to higher sales on FBA products.
+Amazon has contracts with all of the major shipping carriers, which provides the company with a reduced rate because of the volume of business it has.
+Some reduced shipping costs are passed along to sellers.
+Customers who are Prime members benefit from free two-day shipping, which leads to higher sales on FBA products.

 Returns can be a nightmare for a small business.
-Amazon handles all aspects of the return process, such as managing inquiries, creating the return shipping labels and the reverse logistics required.
-There is a fee associated for this as well, but could be well worth it.
+Amazon handles all aspects of the return process, including managing inquiries, creating return shipping labels and dealing with reverse logistics.
+The fee associated with the service could be well worth it.